Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The model with anomalous symmetry as the boundary of topological order in one higher dimension

 We find that \eqn{DSb} is invariant under the $Z_2$ transformation.

-From the above discussions, we see that the different fusion properties lead to different local operators.
-The boundary effective theories for $Z_2$ topological order and for DS topological order are different.
-In particular, the boundary effective theory for $Z_2$ topological order has an on-site $Z_2$ symmetry, while the boundary effective theory for DS topological order has a non-on-site $Z_2$ symmetry.
+From the above discussion, we see that the different fusion properties lead to different local operators.
+The boundary effective theories for $Z_2$ topological order and for the double semion topological order are different.
+In particular, the boundary effective theory for $Z_2$ topological order has an on-site $Z_2$ symmetry, while the boundary effective theory for the double semion topological order has a non-on-site $Z_2$ symmetry.
+The non-on-site $Z_2$ symmetry $U_{Z_2}$ implies that the model \eq{DSb} cannot have a gapped $Z_2$ symmetric ground state \cite{CLW1141}.